 How does Eagle Bancorp Montana fare?

-The company currently pays out 47% of its earnings as a dividend, according to its trailing twelve-month data, which means that the dividend is covered by earnings.
+The company currently pays out 47% of its earnings as a dividend, according to its trailing twelve-month data, meaning the dividend is sufficiently covered by earnings.
 In the near future, analysts are predicting lower payout ratio of 21%, leading to a dividend yield of 2.3%.
 However, EPS should increase to $1.41, meaning that the lower payout ratio does not necessarily implicate a lower dividend payment.

-If there is one thing that you want to be reliable in your life, it’s dividend stocks and their constant income stream.
+If there’s one type of stock you want to be reliable, it’s dividend stocks and their stable income-generating ability.
 Not only have dividend payouts from Eagle Bancorp Montana fallen over the past 10 years, it has also been highly volatile during this time, with drops of over 25% in some years.
-This means that dividend hunters should probably steer clear of the stock, at least for now until the track record improves.
+These characteristics do not bode well for income investors seeking reliable stream of dividends.

-Compared to its peers, Eagle Bancorp Montana generates a yield of 2.2%, which is on the low-side for Banks stocks.
+In terms of its peers, Eagle Bancorp Montana produces a yield of 2.2%, which is on the low-side for Banks stocks.